Basic Principles / Guidelines

 Fujikura Ltd. works to ensure appropriate working hours as one of its most important management issues that will help improve the value of the company and its human capital.
 We strive to ensure local compliance and reduce overtime work hours across the entire Group.
 In June 2014, we documented the Group's policies on appropriate working hours and have been conducting related activities regarding the following as the three pillars of these policies.

 Fujikura Group Management of Adequate Working Hours Activity Policy

 The Fujikura group proactively addresses Management of adequate working hours activities, such as institutional and organizational climate reforms, etc., in order to create the environment where diverse human resources can demonstrate their abilities to the utmost, and to realize the enhancement of corporate value.

 In April 2017, we established the Labor-Management Review Committee on Work Style Reform, which has been actively working towards work style reforms.
 The committee comprises members from the human resources department and the labor union.
-In fiscal 2017, the monthly average overtime hours was reduced by 1.84 hours per month compared to last year, showing concrete results.
-Moreover, we officially launched a telecommuting system and revised the related flexible working hours system, creating a more flexible work system by reducing the core time.
+In fiscal 2018, the average monthly overtime hours was -1.11 h / month compared to the previous year, and we achieved certain results.
+In addition, we reviewed the 36 contracted hours in accordance with the stable operation of the telecommuting system and work style reform-related laws, and made improvements to allow flexible working styles to reduce total actual working hours.

 Promotion of Work-Life Balance and Development of Work Environment

-Fujikura's systems in support of work-life balance are outlined in the seventh General Employer's Action Plan.
+Fujikura's systems in support of work-life balance are outlined in the eight-th General Employer's Action Plan.